imTHAI/docker-dnsmasq-adblock/README.md

 # Infos:
-* I created a simple bash script that download the lists, modify it to redirect to a specific ip, and use my whitelist and my own blacklist.
+* I created a simple bash script that download the lists, modify them to redirect to a specific ip, and use my whitelist and my own blacklist.
 See update_dnsmasq_adblock_V2.sh in the GitHub repository.
 * To see logs: `docker container logs -f dns-adblock `
 * To run the docker on MacOS:
 ``docker run -d --name dns-adblock --cap-add=NET_ADMIN -p 53:53/udp -v ~/adblock:/adblock -e TZ=`ls -la /etc/localtime | cut -d/ -f8-9` trickyboy/dnsmasq-adblock``